 This new coronavirus seems to target cells in the lungs, and possibly other cells in the respiratory system too.
 Cells infected by the virus will produce more virus particles, which can then spread to other people, for instance by coughing.

 On February 11, the World Health Organization named the disease caused by the new coronavirus: COVID-19.
-Both the virus and the disease were unknown before the outbreak began in Wuhan.
-The overwhelming majority of cases were initially concentrated in China, however the disease has now spread worldwide.
-On March 11, the WHO declared the COVID-19 outbreak a pandemic.
-As of August 3, there were more than 17,965,128 cases of the coronavirus in 213 countries, territories, or areas, and 689,370 people have lost their lives.
-There are more cases in the United States (4,749,138) than in any other country.
+On March 11, the WHO declared that the global spread of this previously unknown disease is a pandemic.
+By January 22, COVID-19 had killed more than one million people.
+There were more than 96.2 million cases of the coronavirus around the world—with more cases in the United States (24.6 million) than in any other country.

 Our understanding of this new coronavirus and COVID-19 is still evolving.
 The virus can spread from person to person, including by people who appear to have no symptoms.
 This makes it much harder to get a good picture of the way it’s spreading.